RonaldJerez/simpler-mocks/README.md

 ## Fixtures

-Fixtures are reusable modals that you wish to include in your mocks using the `!include` tag.
-In order for Simpler-Mocks to find them, you must create a directory named `__fixtures__` in your mocks base directory.
-There you can place yaml files in with the name you wish to access them with.
-For example you can place a yaml file called `address.yml` with the following data into.
+Fixtures are reusable models that you may include in your mocks using the `!include` tag.
+In order for Simpler-Mocks to find them, you must place them in a directory named `__fixtures__` in your mocks base directory.
+Place YAML files with the name you wish to access them.
+For example you can place a YAML file called `address.yml` with the following data into.

 ```yaml
 id: !random guid